giannidallatorre/d4science-hub/README.md

-# EGI Notebooks Hub
+# D4Science Hub

-Jupyterhub with some adjustments to make it EGI friendly:
+Jupyterhub with some adjustments to make it work with D4Science:

-- EGI Check-in authenticator
+- D4Science authenticator
-- EGI Spawner
+- D4Science spawner
-- EGI DataHub integration